 Preferably at least two weeks prior to your event, fill out and submit your event details here.
 This information will then be posted on the website and, as long as you have submitted the event far enough in advance, an email will be sent out to petition signers in your area.

 I would like to have a Move to Amend speaker come to my area, how do I go about arranging this?

-In the tradition of the mighty Populist Movement, Move to Amend's experienced and acclaimed speakers will be crisscrossing the country in 2012, spreading the word about the campaign to amend the constitution and inspiring action!
+In the tradition of the mighty Populist Movement, Move to Amend's experienced and acclaimed speakers crisscross the country, spreading the word about the campaign to amend the constitution and inspiring action!
 Find out when we'll be in your area and sign up to host an event here.

 What is a Move to Amend resolution, what is the purpose of working to get one passed and are there example resolutions available?